 This is why most conventional doctors cannot guide you in nutritional healing, and why many are outright suspicious about claims that food can heal.

-Other signs indicating that sickness has become is the prevailing norm include the following statistics:
+Other signs indicating that sickness has become the prevailing norm include the following statistics:

 Of that number, nearly 30 million already have type 2 diabetes — a statistic researchers predicted in 2001 wouldn’t be reached until 2050.

-Diabetes has increased over 300 percent in just 15 years,3 and all told, nearly ONE-THIRD of the 320 million people living in America today have either prediabetes or some form of diabetes.4
+Diabetes has increased over 300 percent in just 15 years, and nearly ONE-THIRD of the 320 million people living in America today have either pre-diabetes or some form of diabetes.

 At present, more than half a million Americans die from Alzheimer's disease each year, making it the third leading cause of death in the US, right behind heart disease and cancer.